 Do loft conversions need planning permission?

 Usually, loft conversions within your existing roof space don't need planning permission, but always check.
-In some situations you will need permission, for example if:
+In some situations you'll need permission, such as:

 Building regulations for loft conversions